 Implants are a safe, well-established, tried-and-tested treatment.
 How long an implant will last for will depend on how well you look after it just like natural teeth.

 Implants are not available on the NHS, only available privately.

 Practical experience in the field of implant dentistry is critical for long term success.
-Our recommended team of implant dentists each have placed over 1,000 dental implants.
+Although we do not provide implants ourselves, our recommended team of implant dentists each have placed over 1,000 dental implants.
 Our patient’s have been fully satisfied with the results.